tusharad/langchain-hs/docs/docs/index.md

 # langchain-hs Documentation

-Lanchain-hs is the Haskell implementation of [LangChain](https://www.langchain.com/).
+Langchain-hs is the Haskell implementation of [LangChain](https://www.langchain.com/).

 ## Welcome to langchain-hs

 Langchain-hs brings the power of LangChain to Haskell, enabling type-safe LLM application development with:

 - Composable pipelines using Haskell's type system
-- Closely following with Offical LangChain concepts
+- Closely following with Official LangChain concepts
 - Performance through functional programming patterns
 - Support for Ollama, OpenAI and custom LLM integrations